isaacchansky/bindy/README.md

 ##What bindy can do
   + You can bind data from inputs/textareas **to** js objects
   + You can bind data to text nodes **from** js objects
+  + Execute functions in the context before/after binding events